rsmmr/hilti/doc/install/index.rst

     > git clone git://www.icir.org/hilti

+There's also a `mirror on github
+<http://www.github.com/rsmmr/hilti>`_, which you can browse directly.

 Installing LLVM/clang/libc++
 ----------------------------

-If your OS doesn't come with a full LLVM/clang 3.3 setup that also includes C++11 standard libraries (which is likely), you'll need to compile it yourself.
-This is a bit cumbersome unfortunately as one needs to compile clang twice: once to boostrap and once with the right ``libc++``.
+If your OS doesn't come with a full LLVM/clang 3.4 setup that also includes C++11 standard libraries, you'll need to compile it yourself.
+This is a bit cumbersome unfortunately as one needs to compile clang
+twice: once to boostrap and once with the right ``libc++``.
 Order of the involved steps is important.

 To make this easier, there's a script doing the necessary steps at http://github.org/rsmmr/install-clang.
 See the installation